paikattilrohin/custom-shortcuts/README.md

 >You should see your new shortcut that you have created. <br />
 >Assign your new shortcut a keyboard shortcuts and ensure that it is selected. <br />

+7) Now test your shortcut by pressing the keyboardshortcut and grant any permissions requested.